Available in Nexus Repository OSS and Nexus Repository Pro

 Upgrading from 2.x to 3.y

-Sonatype recommends using latest 2.x and 3.y to assure that any fixes in the upgrade process are utilized when upgrading.
+Upgrade should be done using only the latest 2.x and 3.y to assure that any fixes in the upgrade process are utilized when upgrading.
 The latest Nexus Repository Manager versions are verified as compatible before deployment.
+The first step in upgrading from 2.x to 3.x needs to be upgrading to the latest 2.x version.
+Only after this has been done should upgrade be attempted.

 Upgrading from Nexus Repository Manager 2 to 3 requires you to be on the same licensed model of the product on both servers.
 Thus Nexus Repository Manager 2 OSS users should upgrade to Nexus Repository Manager 3 OSS and Nexus Repository Manager 2 PRO users should upgrade to Nexus Repository Manager 3 PRO.
 The same license file can be used for both instances.
 PRO users who have questions about their licensing can ask their Customer Success representative or file a support ticket.